impact-initiatives/cleaningtools/readme.md

 #> 4 uuid4  67 female       idp      d
 ```

+##### 1.3 Check the cleaning log

-##### 1.3 After obtaining both the cleaning log and dataset, it is considered good practice to utilize the check_cleaning_log() function to ensure the consistency between the cleaning log and the dataset.
-It is highly recommended to perform this check on a daily basis, enabling you to promptly identify any issues right from the outset.
+After obtaining both the cleaning log and dataset, it is considered good
+practice to utilize the check_cleaning_log() function to ensure the
+consistency between the cleaning log and the dataset.
+It is highly
+recommended to perform this check on a daily basis, enabling you to
+promptly identify any issues right from the outset.

 ``` r